-Defensive Medicine.
+Changes in the Amount and Types of Health Care Services Provided.
 In addition to its effect on medical malpractice costs, raising the cap on noneconomic damage awards may also affect the amount and types of health care services provided in California.
-As discussed earlier, the higher cap on noneconomic damages would increase the likelihood that an injured individual files a medical malpractice lawsuit against a health care provider.
+As discussed earlier, the higher cap on noneconomic damages could increase the number of medical malpractice lawsuits filed against health care providers.
 In response, some health care providers, such as physicians, may change their behavior in an effort to avoid having a lawsuit filed against them.
-For example, a physician may order a test or procedure for a patient that he or she would not have otherwise ordered-this type of behavior is often referred to as defensive medicine.
-In some instances, the additional tests or procedures may prevent future health care costs by preventing further deterioration of a person's health.
+Such changes in behavior may increase or decrease health care costs.
+For example, a physician may order a test or procedure for a patient that he or she would not have otherwise ordered.
+In some instances, the additional test or procedure may reduce future health care costs by preventing further deterioration of a person's health that would have otherwise resulted in additional costs.
 In other instances, however, the additional test or procedure may simply increase the total costs of health care services, with little or no future offsetting reductions in costs.

-Numerous studies have attempted to quantify the degree to which certain medical malpractice reforms affect defensive medicine and health care costs.
-The results from these studies vary, but, on balance, they suggest that certain medical malpractice reforms that reduce the likelihood of a provider being sued for medical malpractice, such as caps on noneconomic damages, are generally associated with the provision of different amounts and types of health care services that decrease health care costs.
-Accordingly, policies that increase the likelihood of a provider being sued for malpractice, such as raising the cap on noneconomic damages, may encourage the provision of different amounts and types of services that increase health care costs.
+Numerous studies have attempted to quantify the degree to which certain medical malpractice reforms affect the amount and types of health care services provided and the net effect such changes have on health care costs.
+The results from these studies vary, but, on balance, they suggest that certain medical malpractice reforms that reduce the likelihood of a provider being sued for medical malpractice, such as caps on noneconomic damages, are generally associated with the provision of different amounts and types of health care services that, on net, decrease health care costs.
+Accordingly, policies that increase the likelihood of a provider being sued for malpractice, such as raising the cap on noneconomic damages, would likely encourage the provision of different amounts and types of services that, on net, increase health care costs.

 Potential Increased Costs for Government Providers and Purchasers of Health Care Services.
 The degree to which raising the cap on noneconomic damages from \$250,000 to about \$1.1 million would increase the use of certain health care services and, thereby, increase health care costs for state and local governments in California is highly uncertain.
-National estimates of the effect of malpractice reforms-including caps on noneconomic damages-on spending associated with changes in the amount and types of health care spending generally range from relatively minor to more than 3 percent.
-Several factors may contribute to the magnitude of this effect, including the degree to which services are provided through managed care, the types of health services provided, and the degree to which the additional costs to health plans would be passed on to government purchasers.
+National estimates of the net effect of malpractice reforms-including caps on noneconomic damages-on spending associated with changes in the amount and types of health care services provided generally range from minor to an increase of more than 3 percent.
+Several factors likely affect the degree to which such estimates could be applied to state and local government health care costs in California, including the degree to which services are provided through managed care.

-In California, the effect on state and local government costs would likely be toward the lower end of this range, in large part due to the high prevalence of managed care-which is generally associated with lower levels of defensive medicine.
-However, even a small percentage change in health care costs could have a significant effect on health care spending.
+In California, the range of potential net effects on state and local government costs would likely be toward the lower end of the range of national estimates, in large part due to the high prevalence of managed care-which is generally associated with fewer changes in the amount and types of health care services provided in response to malpractice reforms.
+However, even a small percentage change in health care costs could have a significant effect on government health care spending.
 For example, a 0.3 percent increase in state and local government health care costs in California would increase costs by over one hundred million dollars annually.
-Given the substantial uncertainty surrounding the potential changes in the amount and types of health care services purchased and provided by state and local governments, actual costs could range from relatively minor to the hundreds of millions of dollars annually.
+Given the substantial uncertainty surrounding the potential changes in the amount and types of health care forms for example by state and local governments, potential net costs could range from minor to the hundreds of millions of dollars annually.